Aaron West and the Roaring Twenties: Bittersweet and Orchard Park (2016–18)

 On March 25, 2016, it was announced that an EP, titled Bittersweet, would be released on May 20.
 The EP's cover art and track listing was revealed, and one song on the EP, "'67, Cherry Red", was made available for streaming.
 The release of the EP features vinyl pressings on three different colors, Green, Blue, and Red, attributing to the songs "Green Like the G Train, Green Like Sea Foam", "Goodbye, Carolina Blues", and "'67, Cherry Red" respectively.

 "Orchard Park" was released on October 5, 2017 as a non-album single.
 The song visualizes Aaron driving with his mother to spread his father's ashes at Orchard Park.

-Routine Maintenance and live album (2019–present)
+Routine Maintenance and live album (2019–20)

 The project's second LP, titled Routine Maintenance, was officially announced on March 18, 2019 and was given a projected release date of May 10.

 In January 2020, Campbell announced a UK tour that was scheduled to begin in May of that year.
 Due to the COVID-19 pandemic, the tour was rescheduled for August 2021 but later cancelled and rebooked for May 2022.
 When the tour happened in 2022, Nick caught COVID-19 after 4 shows which resulted in the band except Dan to go home resulting in the remaining 3 shows to be solo shows.

 On July 31, 2020, the project released Live From Asbury Park, created from recordings of two December 2019 live performances.

+In Lieu of Flowers (2024–present)

+The project's third LP, titled In Lieu of Flowers, was officially announced on the projects Facebook page on January 11, 2024 and given a projected release date of April 12.
+On January 24 the project announced a tour spanning the United States and the United Kingdom, with a record release show on April 11 in Asbury Park, NJ.